pvlib/pvlib-benchmarks/README.md

 1) Install pvlib so that the benchmark files can be imported:
    - `pip install ./pvlib-python[all]`

-1) In the `pvlib-benchmarks` repo, set the git user info:
+1) In the `pvlib-benchmarks` repo directory, set the git user info:
    - `git config user.name 'pvlib-benchmarker'`
    - `git config user.email 'pvlib.benchmarker@gmail.com'`
    - Note: it seems like `asv gh-pages` ignores the repo-level configuration,